UTKARS/dinorails/README.md

 ```

 # Gemfile
-* kill everything except rails and sqlite3
+* Kill everything except rails and sqlite3
-* change rails to 3.1.0
+* Change rails to 3.1.0

 # rvm
-* Add a .rvmrc file with the following content:
+Add a .rvmrc file with the following content:
 ```
 #!/usr/bin/env bash